Audi Q8

 The Audi Q8 is a mid-size luxury crossover SUV made by Audi that was launched in 2018.
-It is the flagship of the Audi SUV line, and is being produced at the Volkswagen Bratislava Plant.
+It is being produced at the Volkswagen Bratislava Plant.

 Overview

 BMW launched its coupe SUV in 2008, the BMW X6, and Mercedes-Benz followed suit in 2015 with the GLE-Class Coupe.
 Audi had been planning their own coupe SUV once the new body style became a sales success for other brands.
 Within the Volkswagen Group's product lineup, the Q8 shares its platform with the Q7 and the Lamborghini Urus, among other products.
 The Q8 is slightly shorter than the Q7 in terms of both length and height but is slightly wider.
 The Q8 has less cargo space than the Q7 due to its sloped roofline, and unlike the Q7, the Q8 is not available with third-row seats.

-The Q8 is the first SUV model under Audi's new head of design, Marc Lichte, and introduced a new design language for the brand's SUVs.
-The grill is larger and now has an octagonal shape, with both vertical and horizontal slats.
+The Q8 is the first SUV model under Audi's new head of design, Marc Lichte, and features a new larger octagonal grille with both vertical and horizontal slats.
 The Q8 features full-laser headlamps and taillamps.
 The interior features the knob-less MMI system, three touch screens, and an enlarged virtual cockpit which has a fully digital instrument cluster, which would also be brought over to other Audi vehicles including the refreshed Q7 for the 2020 model year.
 Additionally, both haptic and acoustic feedback are provided in response to user inputs, although the design can still lead to distracted driving.

 European models went on sale in July 2018 and arrived at dealers in August 2018.
 As of 2019, is sold with both a three-litre turbocharged petrol V6 engine outputting 340 bhp and a pair of three-litre turbocharged diesel engines outputting 231 bhp and 286 bhp respectively.

 The plug-in hybrid model, marketed as the Q8 TFSI e quattro is based on the Q8 3.0 TFSI (340 PS) model with a 17.9 kWh battery.
 Pre-sales began in Germany and other European markets in 2020.
 Early models included 55 TFSI e quattro, 60 TFSI e quattro.